For HEB ISD School Board Place 7

 Fred & Karen met each other at the University of North Texas through InterVarsity Christian Fellowship.
 Their paths would cross again 12 years later finding Fred a single custodial father to Caitlyn from a previous relationship.
 Karen had earned both her Bachelor’s and Master’s degrees in Elementary Education.
 She was a 3rd grade teacher and Science lead at O.C.
 Taylor Elementary in the Grapevine Colleyville ISD.

 Karen and Fred were married in 2001.
 Today, Caitlyn is 19 and continuing college at Tarrant County Community College.
 She graduated from L.D.
 Bell High School, played in the L.D.
 Bell Band, and took International Baccalaureate.
-Their middle son, Zachary, is a GT (Gifted and Talented) learning, chess playing, computer game designing, Honor Choir singing, Arabic and Spanish speaking, 11th grader at Keys High School.
+Their middle son, Zachary, is a GT (Gifted and Talented) learning, chess playing, computer game designing, Honor Choir singing, Arabic, French and Spanish speaking, 11th grader at Keys High School.
 Their youngest son, Daniel, prefers to play outside and shows high interest in sports.
 He is a 3rd grader at Viridian Elementary, in Spanish Immersion and World Language IBI (International Business Initiative).

 Today, Fred Campos owns a website company called, DFW Website Designers which does small business websites and check transport solutions.
 Fred was highly involved at Meadow Creek, Harwood Junior High, and Bedford Junior High, and L.D.
 Bell High School being a custodial father to Caitlyn.
 This involvement continued in many ways with Zachary at Meadow Creek Elementary, Viridian Elementary, Central Junior High, and Keys High School.
 For example, Fred assisted, quizzed and chaperoned Zachary’s 4th grade class field trip to Austin.
 Additional, Fred volunteered his time by mentoring a group of high school kids for four years through Trojan Talk program at Trinity High School.